 Michigan History Day

-The theme for 2015 History Day is "Leadership and Legacy in History"
+The theme for 2016 History Day is "Exploration, Encounter , Exchange in History"

-The Social Sciences Department is pleased to host the 2014 Michigan History Day District 1 competition on Saturday Feb.
-28. The competition will take place in the ballrooms of the Memorial Union Building (MUB) on Michigan Tech's campus from 9am-1pm.
+The Social Sciences Department is pleased to host the 2016 Michigan History Day–District 1 competition on Saturday Feb.
+20. The competition will take place in the ballrooms of the Memorial Union Building (MUB) on Michigan Tech's campus from 9am-1pm.

-Check-in and the main ballroom are on the second floor.
+Check-in and the main ballroom are on the second floor of the MUB.
 Parking is free on campus on Saturday and we recommend parking in Lot 27 (see parking map here).
-For those who have not sent payment already and are paying by check ($TBD per student), please make checks payable to “MHD District 1”.
+For those who have not sent payment already and are paying by check (still $7 per student), please make checks payable to “MHD District 1”.

-Light refreshments (pastries, fruit) and beverages (juice, cider, tea, coffee, hot chocolate) will be available throughout the morning in the ballroom.
+Light refreshments (pastries, fruit) and beverages (juice, cider, tea, coffee, hot chocolate) will be available throughout the morning.

 Instructions for Competitors

 All students who are participating must register, including all members of group projects.
-Registration deadline is 14 February (Valentine's Day, so it's easy to remember).
+Registration deadline is 14 February.
 All general information on the formats and requirements for the submissions can be found on the State MHD website.
 For group projects, please make sure that all students register using the same title for their submission.

 Please make sure that you follow the guidelines for your type of submission in the Official Rulebook.
 And remember, there were “Significant Changes to Contest Rule Book.”
-Note that the teacher resources are houses at the National History Day website.
+Note that the teacher resources are housed at the National History Day website.
 Specifics and deadlines for each type of submission in District 1 are as follows:

-The papers will be uploaded when each student registers (by February 14).
+The papers msut be uploaded by 8pm on Monday February 15 to Google Drive (instructions below).
 Students are not required to send hard copies, as we will then distribute copies to the judges electronically.
 Papers will be pre-judged before the day of the competition, but interviews will take place on the day of the competition.

-Website URLs will be collected with your registration on February 14, however the sites will not be locked until February 20 at 11:59pm.
+Website URLs will be entered in your registration (before Feb.
+14), and you websites will be locked at 8pm on Monday 15 February.
 Web sites will be pre-judged before the day of the competition, but interviews will take place on the day of the competition.

-Documentaries will be uploaded to a third-party website and those links entered in the online registration process (again, by February 14).
-The upload instructions are on the upload site.
-The State MHD office will collect the links and send them to the district coordinators on the 21st, so final uploads must be done by Feb.
-20. Documentaries will be pre-judged before the day of the competition, but will also be shown on the day of the competition, where interviews with the filmmakers will also take place.
+Documentaries must be uploaded by 8pm on Monday February 15 to Google Drive (instructions below).
+Documentaries will be pre-judged before the day of the competition, but will also be shown on the day of the competition, where interviews with the filmmakers will also take place.

 Once we get a list of the performances students have proposed, we will set up a schedule for the day of the event.
-We will contact you within the week of Feb.
-16-20 to let you know the schedule and it will be posted here.
+We will contact you on Feb.
+17 to let you know the schedule and it will be posted here.

 When you a arrive with your exhibit, we will have a room set aside with tables for their display.
 Please arrive in time to have them fully set up by 9:00.
 The building should be open at 8:00am.

 The MHD District 1 coordinators, John Robins and Steven Walton, would like to thank Lindsay Hiltunen at the MTU Archives and Copper Country Historical Collections for sponsoring student groups at the Archives and for helping with preparations for this year's competition.
 We would also like to recognize the generous sponsorship of the Dept. of Social Sciences (Michigan Tech), the MTU Library, and the Quincy Mine Hoist Association.
-In addition, we would like to thank the two dozen volunteers who will be helping judge, staff tables, and make sure the A/V is operating properly.
+In addition, we would like to thank the nearly two dozen volunteers who will be helping judge, staff tables, and make sure the A/V is operating properly.